-The different types of shower designs are framed, semi frameless, or frameless.
+The different types of shower designs framed, semi-frameless, or frameless.

 As its name suggests, a framed shower has a frame around the perimeter and around the door, framed showers usually have thinner glass than the likes of a frameless.

-From there we move up to a semi frameless shower screen, which means that the door, or the side lights to the shower are usually unframed.
+From there we move up to a semi-frameless shower screen, which means that the door or the side lights to the shower usually unframed.

 This uses a similar glass thickness to a framed shower, with a 6mm toughened glass.

-These can be built in many different configurations to suit your space.
+These can built in many different configurations to suit your space.

 The next option would be a frameless shower screen.

-These are the cream of the market, they have a much thicker glass and can be fully customized depending on your style or your space.
+These the cream of the market, they have much thicker glass and can fully customized depending on your style or your space.

-When you’re considering a shower type in your bathroom, the main things to consider would be the location to begin with.
+When you’re considering a shower type in your bathroom.
+The main thing to consider would be the location, to begin with.

-A number of showers can’t be installed in specific locations due to vanity or bathroom fixtures that are in the wrong place, so we really need to customize a solution that would fit your space.
+A number of showers can’t install in specific locations due to vanity or bathroom fixtures that in the wrong place, so we really need to customize a solution that would fit your space.

-The second thing to consider would definitely be cost, there’s a wide range of pricing options from a framed, to a frameless, so it really is dependent on your budget.
+The second thing to consider would definitely cost, there’s a wide range of pricing options from framed to frameless, so it really is dependent on your budget.

-The main type of shower that can be customized to suit your space is always a frameless shower.
+The main type of shower that can customize to suit your space is always a frameless shower.

-There’s multiple different hardware options, glass options and finishes that we can custom design to suit your bathroom and your style.
+There are multiple different hardware options, glass options, and finishes.
+That we can custom design to suit your bathroom and your style.

-Price questions are something that we get asked on a daily basis here at Economy Glass.
+Price questions something that we get asked on a daily basis here at Economy Glass.

-Generally speaking, an Optima Telescopic shower screen or a framed shower screen are at the lower end of the market.
+Generally speaking, an Optima Telescopic shower screen or a framed shower screen is at the lower end of the market.

-These can be produced quickly, they have a thinner glass, and they come in set hardware finishes that make them easy and fast to produce.
+These can produce quickly, they have thinner glass, and they come in set hardware finishes.
+That makes them easy and fast to produce.

-A frameless shower screen on the other hand is custom made to suit your space, there’s a lot more work that’s involved and measuring, cutting, producing, and making sure that that shower screen is exactly perfect.
+A frameless shower screen on the other hand is custom-made to suit your space.
+There’s a lot more work that’s involved and measuring, cutting, and producing.
+And making sure that that shower screen is exactly perfect.